sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-filter/reduce-alert-fatigue.md

 ### Create a fatigue check event filter

-Although you can use `sensuctl` to interactively create a filter, you can create more reusable filters with assets.
+Although you can use `sensuctl` to interactively create a filter, you can create more reusable filters with dynamic runtime assets.
 Read on to see how to implement a filter using this approach.

-## Approach 2: Use an event filter asset
+## Approach 2: Use an event filter dynamic runtime asset

-If you're not already familiar with [assets][6], please take a moment to read [Install plugins with assets][7].
+If you're not already familiar with [dynamic runtime assets][6], please take a moment to read [Use assets to install plugins][7].
-This will help you understand what assets are and how they are used in Sensu.
+This will help you understand what dynamic runtime assets are and how they are used in Sensu.

-In this approach, the first step is to obtain an event filter asset that will allow you to replicate the behavior of the `hourly` event filter created in [Approach 1 via `sensuctl`][4].
+In this approach, the first step is to obtain an event filter dynamic runtime asset that will allow you to replicate the behavior of the `hourly` event filter created in [Approach 1 via `sensuctl`][4].

-Use [`sensuctl asset add`][5] to register the [fatigue check filter][9] asset:
+Use [`sensuctl asset add`][5] to register the [fatigue check filter][9] dynamic runtime asset:

 {{< code shell >}}
 sensuctl asset add nixwiz/sensu-go-fatigue-check-filter:0.3.2 -r fatigue-filter